 The mission of Research Medical Center School of Radiologic Technology is to provide a quality educational program that promotes excellence in Radiologic Technology and produces competent, professional, and compassionate radiographers for the healthcare community.
 Graduates will obtain the knowledge required of an entry-level radiographer and be prepared to successfully sit for the ARRT examination.
-See our exam pass rates
+The program is accredited by the Joint Review Committee on Education in Radiologic Technology.

 - 23 month certificate program